 - Monterey to San Francisco

-Whether you have one week off or just the holiday weekend, choose own adventure but be sure to enjoy the marine wildlife, a glass of wine at a winery, and soak in the stunning coastal lines.
+Whether you have one week off or just the holiday weekend, choose your own adventure but be sure to enjoy the marine wildlife, a glass of wine at a winery, and soak in the stunning coastal lines.

 Los Angeles (Santa Monica) to Santa Barbara